paddy01/rancid-git/README.md

 ## CREDITS ##

-  * This is an adoptation of the work done by biwhite
+  * This is an adaptation of the work done by biwhite
     - some texts are directly copied from biwhite's work

 ## LICENSE ##